2020 Richmond Spiders football team

 The 2020 Richmond Spiders football team represented the University of Richmond in the 2020–21 NCAA Division I FCS football season.
 They were led by fourth-year head coach Russ Huesman and played their home games at E. Claiborne Robins Stadium.
 The Spiders competed as a member of the Colonial Athletic Association.

 On July 17, 2020, the Colonial Athletic Association announced that it would not play fall sports due to the COVID-19 pandemic.
 However, the conference did allow the option for teams to play as independents for the 2020 season if they still wished to play in the fall.

-Previous season

-The Spiders finished the 2019 season 5–7, 4–4 in CAA play to finish in a four-way tie for fifth place.

 Schedule

 Richmond had a game scheduled against Yale on October 17, which was later canceled before the start of the 2020 season.
 The CAA released its spring conference schedule on October 27, 2020.